tonitsi/muunnin/README.md

 # Currency converter
-Simple converter, which can convert euros, dollars and pounds currency courses.
-Pretty simple code which also gives you random fun fact.
+Simple converter, which can convert euros, dollars and pounds.
+Currency courses are taken from 29.4.2020.
+Pretty simple code which also gives you a random fun fact (which isn't necessary but it looks slighty more interesting in my opinion).

 # Screenshots
 This is how my code looks like.
 Not that advanced.